AshampooSystems/boden/docs/docs/getting-started/installing_dependencies/windows.md

 # Setting up Windows for Android builds

-## 1. Install Python, CMake, Git, and JDK 8
+## 1. Install Python, CMake, Ninj, Git, and JDK 8

 1. Download and install Python3 from https://www.python.org/downloads/ (ca. 25MB).

 	> Important: Make sure to activate the “Add Python to PATH" checkbox at the bottom of the installer window.

 1. Download and install CMake from https://cmake.org/download/ (ca. 19MB).
 We recommend using the latest win64-x64 stable release installer binary.

+1. Download and install Ninja from https://github.com/ninja-build/ninja/releases.
+We recommend using the latest Ninja version.

 1. Download and install git from https://git-scm.com/download/win (ca. 42MB).
 If you’re unsure about the available options presented in the installer, just keep the default settings.